 How it works

-Whether you want to transfer into an existing pension you have with us, or you want to open a new Aviva Pension and transfer into that, we’re here to help.
+Whether you want to consolidate into an existing pension you have with us, or you want to combine your existing pensions in a new Aviva Pension, we are here to help.

-You can either call us to talk about transferring to an existing pension with us, or apply to open and transfer to a new Aviva Pension online.
+You can apply to open and transfer to a new self-invested Aviva Pension online.

 Leave it to us

-Your pension is credited with the value of your old pension.
+Your pension is credited with the value of your old pensions.
 It usually takes around 3 to 6 weeks from applying to seeing the money move across if moving cash.
 For unit transfers it may take a few weeks longer whilst we clarify details of the existing investments and whether we have equivalent funds to offer on our platform.

 Before you apply to transfer

 There are some types of pensions and benefits we can’t accept online, and there are a few things you’ll need to consider before combining your pensions with us.